<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Lump Sum vs. Annuity: Making the Choice

-Retirees in the United States who are eligible for an AT&T pension typically choose between a lump sum payment or ongoing annuity payments.
-Choosing an annuity means effectively guaranteed income for life — which may be appealing if you're worried about outliving your assets, or fear that market volatility could cause your other investments to underperform.
+Retirees in the United States who are eligible for an AT&T pension can typically choose between ongoing annuity payments or a lump sum payout.
+Choosing an annuity effectively means that you would receive income payments for life, which may be appealing if you're worried about outliving your assets or fear that market volatility could cause your other investments to underperform.
 Your annuity will continue as long as the pension plan stays solvent, providing steady, reliable income regardless of how long you live in retirement.

 Opting for a lump sum offers different advantages.
 You can roll the amount into an IRA and invest it, potentially achieving higher growth and more flexible cash flow over time.
-Additionally, an added bonus of the lump sum is that any remaining balance upon your death can go to your spouse or heirs.
+Additionally, if a balance remains upon your death, it can go to your spouse or heirs.
 The flip side of this equation is risk: You need to manage investment risks and lifestyle spending carefully, to avoid depleting the funds too quickly.
 These issues can be compounded by poor returns from your investments, or market downturns in general.

-The decision to take a lump sum or annuity often depends on the return required to make your lump sum replicate your pension payments.
+The decision to take an annuity or lump sum often depends on the return you would need to earn to make your lump sum replicate your pension payments.
 For instance, if a modest annual return (like 1% or 2%) would create the same cash flow as your pension payments, the lump sum may be an attractive choice.
-However, if the equivalent cash flow requires a higher, riskier return, there's a chance that the future returns may not keep up with your retirement needs.
+However, if the equivalent cash flow requires a higher, riskier return, there's a chance that future returns may not keep up with your retirement needs.

 Given the recent changes at AT&T, this choice is incredibly relevant to AT&T employees and retirees.
-Click here to watch our free webinar about lump-sum and annuity.
+Click here to watch our free webinar about lump sum and annuity payments.

 Interest Rates and Life Expectancy

-AT&T's pension plan offers a choice between a lump-sum payout or a monthly pension.
-Plans may offer a lump sum option as a way to reduce their long-term liabilities — which can be beneficial to you, if interest rates are favorable at the time of retirement.
+AT&T's pension plan offers a choice between a lump sum payout or a monthly pension.
+Plans may offer a lump sum option as a way to reduce their long-term liabilities, which can be beneficial to you if interest rates are favorable at the time of your retirement.

 Generally, lower interest rates result in higher lump sum payouts, while rising interest rates can reduce the payouts.